Executive and Professional Development

 - How to polish your writing

-- The difference between editing and fussing with words
+- The difference between rewriting, revising and fussing with words

 - The six steps of copy editing

 - How to cut, simplify and improve your writing

 Who Should Attend?

 You will benefit from this seminar if you:

 - write or edit material as part of your job

 - want to ensure your writing has greater impact